 Sensorless control of drive systems

-We are experts in the field of sensorless control of permanent magnet and induction motors.
+We are experts in the field of sensorless control (self-sensing control) of permanent magnet, synchronous reluctance and induction motors.
 Rotating high speed, low speed and linear motors from watts to megawatts are part of our knowledge base.

 System identification and control